esaule/blog/docs/_posts/2019-03-30-stairs-down.md

 only carpet on the stairs.
 So we decided to strip the carpet and refinish the stairs.

-It took forever to get the job done becasue it was a lot more work than I though.
+It took forever to get the job done because it was a lot more work than I though.

 The carpet was removed back in August 2017 right after we bought the house.